joshbruce/fourth-earth-raw/public/additions/content.md

 The players decided that order would alternate between their characters and opposing characters in a clockwise fashion for turns (and encounters).

 For this encounter, player B starts.
 Player B starts a timer for 4 minutes representing the real-time for the round, which they decided is roughly 10 seconds game-time.
-Player B speaks their intent, is given a difficulty, reduces the difficulty and resolves their turn.
+Player B speaks their character’s intent, it’s given a difficulty, reduces the difficulty and resolves their turn.
 Two of the opposing characters, also played by player B, do the same.
 Player C goes next doing the same.
 Player A finishes the round.
 And it continues until the encounter is complete.

 At the next encounter, player C starts.